-The committee agreed that two-thirds of CJEO members should be required to approve a formal written opinion.
-As discussed below, the committee believes CJEO should have 12 members, so 8 votes would be needed to issue a formal opinion.
-To ensure that CJEO's formal opinions are accorded the appropriate amount of deference, CJEO should require 8 votes even if some members are unable to cast votes, either because of unavailability or disqualification.
-The committee also recommends that the formal opinions specify how many CJEO members voted in favor of and against the opinion.
+The committee agreed that two-thirds of CJEO members should be required to approve a formal written opinion, regardless of the size of CJEO.
+As discussed below, the committee recommends that the court appoint 12 members, so 8 votes of those 12 members would be needed to issue such an opinion.
+To ensure that CJEO's formal written opinions are accorded the appropriate amount of deference, the committee recommends that CJEO require approval by a two-thirds vote even if some members are unable to cast votes, either because of unavailability or disqualification.
+The committee also recommends that these opinions specify how many CJEO members voted in favor of and against the opinion.

 e.
-Request for reconsideration/modification of opinion
+Withdrawal, modification or superseding of opinion

-To ensure an opinion is adequately vetted before it is adopted, the committee concluded draft opinions should be made available for public comment for a specified period of time.
-This could be accomplished by posting the draft opinion on CJEO's Web site (discussed below) and inviting comment for at least 30 days after posting.
-Based on the comments, CJEO would determine whether the draft opinion should be made final, modified, or withdrawn.
-CJEO, however, may at any time decide whether an opinion should be withdrawn or amended.
+To ensure a formal written opinion is adequately vetted before it is adopted, the committee concluded that draft opinions should be made available for public comment for a specified period of time.
+This could be accomplished by posting the draft opinion on CJEO's Web site (discussed below) and inviting comment for at least 45 days after posting.